InesVA/ThinkR-project/README.md

 # ThinkR-project
-Class project - Data analysis with R
+Class project for the course MAP536R - R for Data Science, at Ecole Polytechnique: Data analysis with R